sanskar9999/Storybot/README.md

 - the ability to make this choice by reacting with emojis on the message

 Sources:
-- [How to Make a Discord Bot in Python – Real Python](^2^): This is a comprehensive tutorial that covers how to create a discord bot account, how to invite your bot to join a server, how to code a basic discord bot with the discord.py library, how to create discord connections, how to handle events, how to accept commands and validate assumptions, and how to interact with various discord APIs.
+- [How to Make a Discord Bot in Python – Real Python]
-- [Python Discord Bot Tutorial – Code a Discord Bot And Host it for Free](^3^): This is another tutorial that shows you how to build your own discord bot completely in the cloud using Repl.it, an online IDE that you can use in your web browser.
-It also explains how to install discord.py, how to create a discord application and bot, how to create a discord guild (server), how to add the bot into the server, and how to code the bot.
+- [Python Discord Bot Tutorial – Code a Discord Bot And Host it for Free]
-- [Ztuu/Discord-Python-Bot-Tutorial - GitHub](^4^): This is a GitHub repository that contains a simple discord bot as a teaching exercise for learning Python and discord.py.
-It also has a README file that explains how to set up and run the bot.
+- [Ztuu/Discord-Python-Bot-Tutorial - GitHub]